nickjourjine/cheap-ultrasonic-speaker/README.md

 ## Test the speaker
 1. Record the ultrasonic calls you would like to play back, manipulate them to suit your experiment, then copy them onto a small USB stick.
-2. Attach this USB stick to one of ht USB ports on your Raspberry Pi
+2. Attach this USB stick to one of the USB ports on your Raspberry Pi
 3. You should now be able to find your files and play them.
 For example:

 ```